-While there has been much written about translating Biblical Greek, one of the biggest issues that seems to be ignored is that Jesus words were not originally written but spoken.
-This is acknowledged by everyone but its importance is ignored by everyone.
+While there has been much written about translating Biblical Greek, one of the biggest issues that is ignored is that Jesus words were not written but spoken.
+This is acknowledged by everyone, but its importance is ignored by every Biblical translator.
 The other books in the NT were written Greek, and they were written after Jesus had established the meaning of certain words.
 Jesus's words, however, were all spoken and that it how the Gospel writers tried to capture them.

 The Differences Between Spoken Language and Written

-There are a number of differences between all spoken languages and all written ones.
+There are several differences between all spoken languages and all written ones.
 Among them are:

 Spoken words address the live interactions of people at a specific time and place.
-While Jesus was speaking for all times and attributed his words at the time to the Father, they still had to make sense to the people with whom he was interacting.
+While Jesus was speaking for all times, they still had to make sense to the people with whom he was interacting.
 They had to be heard in the context of the times, not from our modern context that has been shaped by them.
 For example, our word “heaven,” used heavily in Biblical translation, has little to do with “the skies,” which are the words Jesus spoke that are translated into “heaven.”

 Writing has longer, complete sentences and many subordinate clauses.
-Spoken language consists exclamations, incomplete sentences, repetitions, digressions, and interruptions that make sense within the larger context of the conversation.
-In translation, Christ's Greek words are often forced into sentence structure when it is not there in the Greek.
+Spoken language consists of exclamations, incomplete sentences, repetitions, digressions, double meanings, and interruptions that make sense within the larger context of the conversation or story.
+In translation, Jesus's Greek words are often forced into sentence structure the destroys many of his shades of meaning.